• Facebook

 This recipe for buckeye balls is classic peanut butter balls dipped in dark or white chocolate and coated with sprinkles.
 An easy no bake holiday dessert!

 Rich and creamy peanut butter balls are dipped in chocolate and decorated with festive sprinkles for a no bake treat that’s perfect for a special occasion.
-These buckeye balls make a great gift and are always a welcome addition to any holiday dessert table along with classic such as rum balls and Christmas crack.
+These buckeye balls make a great gift and are always a welcome addition to any holiday dessert table along with classics such as rum balls and Christmas crack.

 Buckeye balls on a serving platter garnished with sprinkles.